 This grilled pork meatballs recipe with rice paper, rice noodles, salad, and pickles makes a sharing style dish popular in Southern Cambodia and Vietnam.
-Best served on a platter so people can help themselves, it’s a DIY (do it yourself) dish that you can eat as you wish, wrapping and rolling the meatballs, salad and pickles in the rice paper.
+Best served on a platter so people can help themselves, it’s a DIY (do it yourself) dish that you can eat as you wish, wrapping and rolling the meatballs with rice noodles, salad vegetables, fruit, fresh herbs, and pickles in the rice paper.

 Our grilled pork meatballs recipe with rice paper, vermicelli rice noodles, fresh salad vegetables and fruit, a quick pickle of carrot and daikon, and a dipping sauce, makes a delicious sharing plate that can be served family-style in the centre of the table as an appetiser or main course or as part of a larger feast of Vietnamese food, Cambodian food or Southeast Asian food.

 While our Cambodian friends from Phnom Penh and Southern Cambodia would call this a Cambodian dish, our Vietnamese friends would argue it is Vietnamese.
 The reality is that it’s one of a genre of dishes consumed in both countries; dishes that have crossed borders, existed before there were borders, and travelled over land and ocean, because you’ll also find variations of this dish not only in Cambodia and Vietnam, but in the Vietnam and Cambodian diasporas.

 We’re filing this grilled pork meatballs recipe with rice paper, noodles and vegetables under both Cambodian food and Vietnamese food and we hope you’ll make it and enjoy it no matter where it comes from, what form it takes, or where it’s eaten.
 If cuisines and their culinary histories interest you, please do consider supporting our Cambodian culinary history and Cambodian cookbook research on Patreon.